tyoung3/sw/README.md

 SWL has few reserved words,  making it somewhat natural language agnostic.
 There is no guarantee this condition will continue, however, every effort will be made to ensure that all currently valid SWL statements will remain valid.
-Should this prove impossible,  the minor version will be incremented, i.e. to v0.16.0 or greater.
+Should this prove impossible,  the minor version will be incremented.
 Once v1.0.0 is reached, the major version will be incremented instead.
 Backward conpatibility is enforced for network definition files, **_sw_**, and published Go modules only.
 Linux scripts and Go modules, are separately versioned.

+#### Stream types and component arguments
+Stream channels can be any Go language type: int, string, struct, or interface.  '_' is shorthand for a channel interface type.
+Components with multiple ports of varying types, should group types to simplify their entry points.

+Autojoin and autosplit work only with interface types.

 #### Variables
 SWL accepts string($NAME), environment string($_NAME), symbol(&NAME),  and numeric(%NAME) variables.
 See SWL.pdf for acceptable usage.

+StreamWork uses the following environment variables:
+  * $BROWSER -- WWW browser
+  * $GOPATH  -- Go language path
+  * $DEBUG   -- 'Y' will cause some messages to print.

 #### Semi-colon commentary
 Statements in SWL, are terminated with a semi-colon.
 Semi-colons in code are like periods at the end of English statements --